SystemFw/blog/content/staging/paxos-failures.md

 and storage servers reply with `promise` messages, and Phase 2, where writers send `propose` messages and storage servers reply with `accept` messages.
-A real implementation will also have a bunch of negative messages like `cannotAccept`, but here we'll just avoid replying in that case, which lets us model all the non-success cases as timeouts, since we need timeouts to deal with crashes and message loss anyway.
+A real implementation will also have a bunch of negative messages like `cannotAccept` as an optimisation, but here we'll just avoid replying in that case, which lets us model all the non-success cases as timeouts, since we need timeouts to deal with crashes and message loss anyway.

 A write can be attempted at any time, even when another attempt is in progress, by the same writer or by another writer.
 The algorithm is